Welcome to The Zen Nomad

-Read on to discover more about the story, purpose and future of The Zen Nomad.
+Please read on to discover more about the story, purpose and future of The Zen Nomad.

-Namaste, and happy travelling!
+Namaste, and Happy Travels!

 Combining my three biggest passions (writing, travel and self-development), I created The Zen Nomad to share the vision that you can use travel as a catalyst to change your life.

 The Zen Nomad’s vision of ‘growth through travel’ is underpinned by the following beliefs: